Nguyen12345tt/WoeUSB-ng/README.md

 Supported images:

-Windows Vista, Windows 7, Window 8.x, Windows 10.
+Windows Vista, Windows 7, Window 8.x, Windows 10, Windows 11.
 All languages and any version (home, pro...) and Windows PE are supported.

 Supported bootmodes: